Eric-Dally/stock-analysis/README.md

 # VBA Green Stock Analysis

 ## Overview of Project
 The purpose of this project was to analyze green stocks.
 Daily Market information was pulled from twelve companies from 2017 and 2018.
-Using VBA code, I was able to determine the total trade volume and yearly return for each stock.
+Using VBA code, I determined the total trade volume and yearly return for each stock.
 Not only that, but I was able to structure the code so that anyone can run it with the click of a button.

 ## Results